lars-t-hansen/ini/README.md

 are stripped.
 Set QuoteChar to 0 to disable all quote stripping.
 Leading and trailing blanks of the value (outside any quotes) are always stripped.

+Environment variable references in the values will be expanded if ExpandVars is true (default false).
+Variables match the syntax $[a-zA-Z0-9_]+ or ${[^}]+}, e.g. $HOME or ${HOME AGAIN?}.
+Variables that are not bound in the environment are replaced by the empty string.
+A $ can be doubled to remove its metacharacter
+meaning: $$HOME expands to $HOME.
+Replacement text is not subject to further expansion.
+Expansion takes place before blank and quote stripping and value interpretation, and is not affected by quoting.

 # Usage

 Create an ini parser with NewParser and customize any variables.
 Then add a